eely-/QA_Portfolio/README.md

 Please feel free to have a look around,

-- My latest Resume is in the Resume Folder
+- My latest Resume is in the Resume Folder !
 - To see some cool projects I'm working on checkout the Projects Folder

 <div align="center">
   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-- :telescope: I’m working as a Quality Analyst/Engineer and contributing to Web, Desktop and Mobile app.
+- :telescope: I’m working as a Quality Analyst/Engineer and contributing to Web, Desktop and Mobile applications.

 - :seedling: Exploring New test Automation Tools.